 An award winning moisturizer (Allure Magazine’s Best of Beauty 2016 and Readers’ Choice 2017), Lala Retro Whipped Cream comes in a unique airless pump jar that allows the product to remain stable and sanitary until you use every last bit.

 This whipped formulation contains an airy blend of six rare African oils to deliver and lock in intense moisture for hours after application.
 Plantain extract helps recover the feel of firmness and elasticity while visibly brightening skin.
 Sodium hyaluronate crosspolymer easily soaks in and releases long-lasting hydration.
 Antioxidant-rich fermented green tea combats signs of aging and relieves irritation from environmental stressors.
 Loaded with omega acids, Lala Retro is a silky, dream come true for dull, tired, dehydrated skin.
 This silicone-free moisturizer is completely non-sensitizing and non-irritating.

-You can find Drunk Elephant’s Lala Retro Whipped Cream for $60 at either Sephora, here, or at the Drunk Elephant website, here.
-I believe if you sign up for emails at the website, you get a code for 20% off your first order.
+You can find Lala Retro Whipped Cream with Ceramides for $60 at either Sephora, or at the Drunk Elephant website.
+If you sign up for emails at the website, you get a code for 15% off your first order and free shipping.
 Don’t forget, you can also go into Sephora and get a sample to try before you buy.

 My 5 favorite things about this product: